 Canopy Health’s expansive healthcare network stretches throughout eight counties with nearly 5,000 physicians, 18 hospitals, and dozens of health care centers.
 Our diverse group of primary care physicians are committed to providing quality, compassionate care to you and your family.

 Canopy Health is a strong advocate for happy and healthy families and individuals throughout the Bay Area.
-Please reach out today to find a PCP that fits your needs by calling 888-8-CANOPY, or you can click on this link to begin your search.
+Please reach out today to find a PCP that fits your needs by calling 888-8-CANOPY, or you can go to our Doctors and Services Search.